chromium/chromium/infra/config/migration/README.md

 1. Some manual work will need to be done to transfer any comments on the removed test suite declarations to the corresponding bundle declarations.

-1. Binaries that are no longer referenced by any builder in
+1. Isolates that are no longer referenced by any builder in
-  //testing/waterfalls.pyl should be added to the exclude list in
-  //testing/buildbot/check.py.
-These binaries can be found by running
+  //testing/buildbot/waterfalls.pyl should have their declaration updated to set skip_usage_check=True.
+These isolates can be found by running

     ```sh
     ../../testing/buildbot/check.py
     ```

+    Isolates can be defined by one of: compile targets in
+    //infra/config/targets/compile_targets.star, binaries in
+    //infra/config/targets/binaries.star or junit tests in
+    //infra/config/targets/tests.star.

 ## buildozer